Marco0201/Network-Hunt/README.md

 ## Installation

+``Keep in mind the examples below are Window's commands.
+Mac and Linux have different commands when doing the installation.``

 Create a virtual environment using [python](https://www.python.org/):

 ```bash
 python -m venv example
 ```

 Now activate the virtual environment.
-The example below is for Windows.
-Mac and Linux have different commands to activate a virtual environment.

 ```bash
 example/Scripts/activate